Parsons (PSN)

 12. Is Now The Time To Buy Parsons?

-There are things to like about Parsons.
-First off, its revenue growth was solid over the last five years.
-And while its backlog growth has disappointed, its expanding operating margin shows the business has become more efficient.
-On top of that, its solid EPS growth over the last five years shows its profits are trickling down to shareholders.
+Parsons has a few positive attributes, but it doesn’t top our wishlist.
+To kick things off, its revenue growth was solid over the last five years.
+And while Parsons’s backlog growth has disappointed, its expanding operating margin shows the business has become more efficient.

-Wall Street analysts have a consensus one-year price target of $94.90 on the company (compared to the current share price of $82.90), implying they see 14.5% upside in buying Parsons in the short term.
+Wall Street analysts have a consensus one-year price target of $85.18 on the company (compared to the current share price of $68.54).